tsaad-dev/drafts/te/draft-saad-teas-yang-te.md

 protection:

-> A container that includes the TE tunnel prrotection properties.
+> A container that includes the TE tunnel protection properties.

 restoration: